doridori/doridori.github.io/_posts/2015-02-15-android-security-the forgetful-keystore.md

 Knowing the above I see a few potential solutions

 1. <del>**Target 5+** If your requirement is to have strong encryption using the keystore and losing the encrypted data is a no-no - targeting L+ (5+) seems like the only choice, using `.setEncryptionRequired()`.
-However be warned that this is no guarentee that it will always work as this seems to still be broken for non-primary user accounts.</del> This is no longer true due to the regression mentioned above in M-6-23.
+However be warned that this is no guarantee that it will always work as this seems to still be broken for non-primary user accounts.</del> This is no longer true due to the regression mentioned above in M-6-23.

 2. **Encrypted `KeyStore` and OK to lose Keys**.
-If your requirement is to have strong encryption using the keystore and losing the encrypted data is ok - then you can detect the above exceptions mentioned and have some form of re-inititialisation for those cases.
+If your requirement is to have strong encryption using the keystore and losing the encrypted data is ok - then you can detect the above exceptions mentioned and have some form of re-initialization for those cases.
 Target 4.3+.
 Remember to check the device has the required lock-screen security settings (as mentioned above) before generating the keyPair.
-Checking for the exceptions at point of key unwrap and notifing the user whilst clearing any key aliases is a simple enough approach for most.
+Checking for the exceptions at point of key unwrap and notifying the user whilst clearing any key aliases is a simple enough approach for most.
 Keep in mind if supporting the fingerprint sensor to auth access to your keys you will lose them when a new finger is enrolled anyway (_EDIT: This is now optional via [setInvalidatedByBiometricEnrollment](https://developer.android.com/reference/android/security/keystore/KeyGenParameterSpec.Builder.html#setInvalidatedByBiometricEnrollment(boolean))_).
 Put some thought into the UX for key loss.

 3. **Use some PBKDF**.
 Look at another way of storing key data, for example generating one from a users input.
 This will not suit all applications of course.
 Target any platform version.
-Check out [java-aes-crypto](https://github.com/tozny/java-aes-crypto) for a really sweet and easy to use key generator which can be used with arbritary password input.
-Its worth nothing that this may be really easy to bruteforce depending on your required password length.
+Check out [java-aes-crypto](https://github.com/tozny/java-aes-crypto) for a really sweet and easy to use key generator which can be used with arbitrary password input.
+Its worth nothing that this may be really easy to brute-force depending on your required password length.

 4. **Unencrypted `KeyStore`**.
-Dont encrypt the `KeyStore` and target 6.0+ and dont support user authentication for `KeyStore` access (via repective API level apis).
+Don't encrypt the `KeyStore` and target 6.0+ and don't support user authentication for `KeyStore` access (via respective API level apis).
 Cross your fingers and hope the behaviour does not change again.
 Hope (or check for) hardware storage for some extra confidence.
 Understand the user may have a software store only and may get exploited with keys being obtained by some nefarious character.

 For me 2 and 3 are the only real options.